Battle of Neretva (film): Production

 Battle of Neretva was the first of a series of huge state-sponsored World War II film productions.
 It had a staggering budget approved by Yugoslav leader Josip Broz Tito.
 Different sources put it anywhere between $4.5 million and $12 million.
 Global stars such as Sergei Bondarchuk, Yul Brynner, Franco Nero, Orson Welles, etc. flocked to communist Yugoslavia attracted by the huge sums of money being offered.

 Shot over 16 months with funds put up in largest part by over 58 self-managed companies in Yugoslavia, the movie featured a combined battalion of 10,000 Yugoslav People's Army (JNA) soldiers.
 Four villages and a fortress were constructed for the film and destroyed.
 Several JNA-inventory Soviet T-34 tanks, touched up to look like German Panzers, met the same fate.
 Even used several Yugoslavian planes Soko 522 like germans luftwaffe planes with Balkenkreuz on the wings.

 A railway bridge over the Neretva in Jablanica was destroyed.
-Director Bulajić's justification for demolishing the bridge rather than getting the shots in studio was that it would become a tourist attraction.
-The bridge was thus blown but because none of the footage was usable due to the billowing smoke that made it impossible to see anything, it was decided that the bridge should be repaired and destroyed again.
-The problem with the excessive smoke occurred again and the scenes of the bridge being blown up in the film were shot using a table-size replica at a sound stage in Prague.
+However, the footage was not usable due to billowing smoke obscuring the scene.
+The bridge was repaired and one again destroyed; again, the footage was useless due to the smoke.
+Director Bulajić's had originally justified destroying the bridge rather than faking it on a studio set by saying the real location would become a tourist attraction; however, due to the problems with the smoke, the shot was ultimately achieved on a soundstage in Prague using a model.
 The Yugoslav public was updated on the shooting progress via pieces in the country's print media.